thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 ## 🧠 Embedding Strategy

 At the heart of every RAG system is a powerful representation: the embedding.
 Embeddings translate text into high-dimensional vectors that encode meaning, allowing similarity-based retrieval.
 But not all embeddings are created equal.
 Choosing the right embedding model directly impacts retrieval quality, response relevance, and system efficiency.
-Let’s break down the types of embeddings with what they do, why they matter, how they work, and real-world intuition.
+Let’s break down the types of embeddings with what they do, why they matter, how they work, real-world intuition, and when to use them.

 ### 🧬 Dense Embeddings
 **What it does:** Converts text into continuous, dense vectors where every dimension holds some meaningful value.